UWA World Tag Team Championship

 The UWA World Tag Team Championship is a tag team professional wrestling championship created by the Mexican Universal Wrestling Association (UWA) and defended there until the UWA closed in 1995.
 After the UWA's closing, the title was inactive until 2008, when El Dorado Wrestling revived the title.
 On March 26, 2008, Kagetora and Kota Ibushi won the title in Tokyo, Japan at El Dorado's Eye of the Treasure event, defeating Mazada and Nosawa.
 It has since been defended in several promotions, including Kohaku Wrestling Wars, Michinoku Pro Wrestling and Union Pro Wrestling.
-There have been a total of 30 reigns shared between 22 different teams consisting of 41 distinctive champions.
-The current champions are Masato Kamino and Takato Nakano who are in their first reign as a team.
+There have been a total of 39 reigns shared between 29 different teams consisting of 54 distinctive champions.
+The current champions are The Brahman Brothers (Brahman Kei and Brahman Shu) who are in their third reign as a team.

 As it was a professional wrestling championship, the championship was not won not by actual competition, but by a scripted ending to a match determined by the bookers and match makers.
 (Note: Hornbaker (2016) p.
 550: "Professional wrestling is a sport in which match finishes are predetermined.
 Thus, win–loss records are not indicative of a wrestler's genuine success based on their legitimate abilities – but on now much, or how little they were pushed by promoters") On occasion the promotion declares a championship vacant, which means there is no champion at that point in time.
 This can either be due to a storyline, (Note: Duncan & Will (2000) p.
 271, Chapter: Texas: NWA American Tag Team Title [World Class, Adkisson] "Championship held up and rematch ordered because of the interference of manager Gary Hart") or real life issues such as a champion suffering an injury being unable to defend the championship, (Note: Duncan & Will (2000) p.
 20, Chapter: (United States: 19th Century & widely defended titles – NWA, WWF, AWA, IW, ECW, NWA) NWA/WCW TV Title "Rhodes stripped on 85/10/19 for not defending the belt after having his leg broken by Ric Flair and Ole & Arn Anderson") or leaving the company.
 (Note: Duncan & Will (2000) p.
 201, Chapter: (Memphis, Nashville) Memphis: USWA Tag Team Title "Vacant on 93/01/18 when Spike leaves the USWA.")